thomaswpp/mpquic-sbd/README.md

 # 3. Quickstart to reproduce the experiments from a prepared VM image

-The VM image is a KVM ([Kernel-based Virtual Machine]])(https://www.linux-kvm.org) with Ubuntu 14.04 LTS inside, in which we have extended from the default MPQUIC implementation (https://github.com/qdeconinck/mp-quic) to enable the SBD support.
+The VM image is a KVM ([Kernel-based Virtual Machine]](https://www.linux-kvm.org)) with Ubuntu 14.04 LTS inside, in which we have extended from the default [MPQUIC implementation](https://github.com/qdeconinck/mp-quic) to enable the SBD support.
 All the source code files, scripts, and tools are installed and ready to run from that VM image.

 ## 3.1 Prepare the experimental environment.

 To reproduce the experiments and measurements in [1], you have to firstly:

- - (1) Have a Linux host.
+ - (a) Have a Linux host.
 For ease install, we suggest a user-friendly Linux such as Ubuntu.
 For instance, we installed Ubuntu 20.04.5 LTS in our host, which is consisted of a server node HP Proliant ML30 Gen9, Intel Xeon 4-Core 3GHz, 8GB RAM, 1TB hard disk.
- - (2) Download our prepare VM (QEMU/KVM) image from:
+ - (b) Download our prepare VM (QEMU/KVM) image from:
  ```
  https://drive.google.com/drive/folders/1COAfdMv_j2GQ4GBkPHchOp4hVc78qujs?usp=share_link
  ```
- - (3) Install the KVM package on your Linux host.
+ - (c) Install the KVM package on your Linux host.
 Instructions are available at (https://www.linux-kvm.org).

- - (4) Install the Virtual Manager Machine (`virt-manager`) (https://virt-manager.org/) to launch the VM.
+ - (d) Install the Virtual Manager Machine (`virt-manager`) (https://virt-manager.org/) to launch the VM.

 ## 3.2 Launch the VM